Curiosity and the Mars Science Laboratory Mission

 Mission Status: Active

-The mobile lab is equipped with ten different instruments, each with specialized capabilities to investigate different aspects of the rocks and soils or the current environment of the planet.
-Compiling the data from all the instruments will help scientists establish if Mars was once a more hospitable place for life.
+The mobile lab features 10 different instruments.
+Each has specialized capabilities to investigate the current environment of the planet.
+Analyzing data gathered by all of the instruments will help scientists find out if Mars was once a more hospitable place.

-Although recent missions led by Curiosity's predecessors have provided valuable data on the geological composition of our planetary neighbour, Curiosity is delving into Mars' environmental history in much greater detail than previous missions.
-This laboratory on wheels is a motorized field geologist and geochemist, probing and analysing the Martian surface using, among other things, its Alpha Particle X-ray Spectrometer (APXS) provided by the Canadian Space Agency (CSA).
-The spectrometer, specially adapted and tuned for the mission, is analysing samples to help ascertain the potential habitability of Mars.
+Curiosity is delving into Mars's environmental history in much greater detail than previous missions.
+This laboratory on wheels is a motorized field geologist and geochemist, testing samples of the Martian surface using its Alpha Particle X-ray Spectrometer (APXS) provided by the Canadian Space Agency (CSA).

 - Date modified: